monsoonmaelstrom/book2/book2.md

 We nod.

 “What about Liam?”
-Alex asks, looking at me.
+Alex probes, looking at me.
 “Mom’s going to be pissed when she wakes up and we’re all gone.”

-“She won’t kill him,” I say with far more certainty than I feel.
+“She won’t kill him,” I assert with far more certainty than I feel.

 “She might,” Alex says, I think more for Liam’s awareness than mine.
 “You know how vindictive she can be.”

 “If she kills him, she knows she’s next.
 She’ll have to hold off.
 Besides, she’ll want to try to figure out how to get us all back under her thumb, and killing Liam won’t accomplish that.”

-“Maybe,” Alex says.
+“Maybe,” Alex replies.

 “It’s your call Liam,” I tell him.